 - The conduct of one party if they justify the other party that asks for sole occupancy

-- Whom will it be less convenient for to live away from the marital home
+- Who will it be less convenient for to live away from the marital home

 Marital Home Rights: Do I Have To Register Property?

-A scenario that can happen to you when not registering your property under your name is that your spouse can sell or mortgage the house without your consent and knowledge.
+Yes!
+You wouldn’t want your ex-spouse to sell your property without your knowledge or consent because your property is unregistered.
 To prevent this, it is only essential to register your home rights on legal documents, so other individuals and organisations like Land Registries and banks who are interested in the property will know you have legal rights to it.

 Failure to register may lead to you needing to leave the property, and even restrict you from making claims for finances during the divorce.
-Your partner will be informed if you have registered your home rights and land registries will not fail to disclose this information to them.
+Your partner will be informed if you have registered your home rights, and the land registries will not fail to disclose this information to them.

 They can put the application on hold for a week should you wish to withdraw or reconsider your application.
 If the family home is only registered to you, you alone will be informed.
 However, your spouse may find out about it by making inquiries and searches with the Land Charges Department.